NZASA Registration Board

 Representative: Xinyi Zheng – Auckland

-The NZASA Chinese medicine and research reviewer will:
+The NZASA Chinese medicine reviewer representative will:

 • Represent the interests of NZASA and comment on research and media articles, when appropriate.